chesstastic-org/monster-chess/README.md

 ### Indirection

-As of right now, we store `Piece` as a `Box<dyn Piece>`, which introduces a layer of indirection.
+As of right now, we store `Piece` as a `&'static dyn Piece`, which introduces a layer of indirection.
 However, since we can guarantee the size of `Piece`, and we just want `Piece`'s functionality, we can optimize by writing our own vtable that removes the indirection.

 _(Example provided by the very kind quicknir#3667 on the Rust Programming Language Community Server.)_
 ```rust